premAI-io/benchmarks/bench_autogptq/README.md

 ### 🚀 Running the AutoGPTQ Benchmark.

-You can run the AutoAWQ benchmark using the following command:
+You can run the AutoGPTQ benchmark using the following command:

 ```bash
 ./bench_autogptq/bench.sh \